 Venture Into The Australian Wilderness For A Chilling 'Picnic At Hanging Rock'

-The legend goes like this: On Valentine's Day 1900, at a remote prep school for young women outside Melbourne, several students and their teacher slipped away from a holiday picnic, ventured to a steep and storied landmark named Hanging Rock — and vanished.
+The legend goes like this: On Valentine's Day 1900, at a remote prep school for young women outside Melbourne, Australia, several students and their teacher slipped away from a holiday picnic, ventured to a steep and storied landmark named Hanging Rock — and vanished.

 When director Peter Weir's movie Picnic at Hanging Rock was released in the 1970s (it was an adaptation of Joan Lindsay's 1967 novel) the story was widely presumed to be — and even was publicized as — true.
-Though that theory is less accepted these days, the legend (and its unresolved ending) still requires that the story itself be approached and told somewhat ambiguously.
+Though that theory is less accepted these days, the legend (and its unresolved ending) still require that the story itself be approached and told somewhat ambiguously.

-That's the challenge of a new six-part TV miniseries, premiering on the Amazon Prime streaming service on Friday.
+That's the challenge of a new, six-part TV miniseries premiering on the Amazon Prime streaming service on Friday.
 But because the miniseries length allows for an expanded narrative, this new version ends up being stronger and significantly more powerful than the original.

 The new Picnic at Hanging Rock is adapted by Beatrix Christian and Alice Addison, with a trio of directors framing the story visually.
 And the visuals are both important and arresting.
 The girls in this Australian finishing school wear bright, free-flowing white cotton dresses, while the woman running the school — the formidable Mrs. Appleyard — wears a series of brightly colored, tightly constricting outfits.